List of foreign electoral interventions: 1962 election (by United States)

 According to Tim Weiner's book Legacy of Ashes, the first use of the brand-new state-of-the-art taping system ordered by John F. Kennedy in the White House in 1962 was to discuss plans to subvert the Brazilian government of João Goulart.
 Kennedy and his ambassador to Brazil Lincoln Gordon discussed spending $8 million to swing the next elections and to prepare for a military coup against Goulart due to fears Brazil could become a "second Cuba".
 The CIA and AFL-CIO pushed money into Brazilian political life to people who opposed Goulart.
 Electoral interference by the US failed to oust Goulart, and the CIA supported a coup that deposed him in 1964, leading to Brazil being ruled by a military dictatorship until 1985.

+2026 election (by United States and Argentina)

+During the 2026 Brazilian election campaign, the United States was accused by the Brazilian government of attempting to influence the election in favor of Flávio Bolsonaro, including through pressure on Brazil's electoral system and sanctions against Brazilian officials.
+Donald Trump and members of his administration openly supported Bolsonaro's political camp.
+Argentine President Javier Milei also publicly endorsed Flávio Bolsonaro and criticized Luiz Inácio Lula da Silva and the Brazilian judiciary.
+Brazilian authorities described the actions as foreign interference..

 Bulgaria

+1945 election (by Soviet Union, United States and United Kingdom)

+Due to communist control, the United States and United Kingdom intervened in the Allied Commission to postpone the election threatening to not recognise the new government.
+The election results were likely fraudulent and William Houstoun-Boswall believed that they manipulated according to Soviet Objectives.

+1946 election (by Soviet Union)

+Joseph Stalin gave instructions to the Bulgarian Communist Party.
+Despite the situation, the opposition still managed to win 28.4% of the vote and 99 seats.

 2017 election (by Turkey)

-The Turkish Ambassador to Bulgaria appeared in a party election broadcast of Democrats for Responsibility, Solidarity and Tolerance.
+The Turkish ambassador to Bulgaria appeared in a party election broadcast of Democrats for Responsibility, Solidarity and Tolerance.
 Prime Minister Boyko Borisov called the involvement "unacceptable" and the leader of the Bulgarian Socialist Party Korneliya Ninova categorically denounced any involvement of foreign governments.